-Theorem \ref{thm:ExistenceTropicalSymplectic} applied to this singular configuration -- see Proposition \ref{prp:3Blup_A1A2A5} -- yields a tropical curve in an $\varepsilon$-neighborhood of the side opposite of a frozen vertex.
+Theorem \ref{thm:ExistenceTropicalSymplectic} applied to this singular configuration -- see Proposition \ref{prp:3Blup_A1A2A5} -- yields a tropical curve in an $\varepsilon$-neighborhood of the side opposite to the frozen vertex $(0,0)$.
 Then we need to prove that any such symplectic configuration $S_1,S_2,S_3,S_4\sse Bl_3(\C\P^2)$ is equisingularly symplectic isotopic to a given such configuration $D$ in the same homology class.
-For that, blow-down the second and fourth spheres $S_2,S_4\sse Bl_3(\C\P^2)$.
-The blow-down of $S_1$ becomes a $0$-self-intersection 2-sphere, and the blow-down of $S_3$ is a $(+1)$-self-intersection 2-sphere in $Bl_1(\C\P^2)$.
+For that, blow down the second and fourth spheres $S_2,S_4\sse Bl_3(\C\P^2)$.
+The blow down of $S_1$ becomes a $0$-self-intersection 2-sphere, and the blow down of $S_3$ is a $(+1)$-self-intersection 2-sphere in $Bl_1(\C\P^2)$.
 The classification of ruled symplectic surfaces \cite{Ruled3,Ruled1} gives a symplectomorphism of $Bl_1(\C\P^2)$ that sends the symplectic configuration $S_1\cup S_3$ to the union of the proper transform of the complex line $\C\P^1\sse\C\P^2$ and the $0$-self-intersection fiber of the linear pencil of $\C\P^2$.
 Since the symplectomorphism group of $Bl_1(\C\P^2)$ is connected \cite{LagSph4}, this can be achieved via a symplectic isotopy.
 This same symplectic isotopy, upon blowing up twice, yields the required symplectic isotopy.

 \begin{remark} The argument above requires the construction of the 4-chain of symplectic spheres, provided by Theorem \ref{thm:ExistenceTropicalSymplectic}.
-Nevertheless, it is possible to instead argue with the rightmost relative almost-toric base in Figure \ref{fig:IntroTable}.
+Nevertheless, it is possible to instead argue with the rightmost relative almost toric base in Figure \ref{fig:IntroTable}.
 This alternative argument requires an understanding of the Lagrangian spheres in $Bl_3(\C\P^2)$ -- which fortunately exists -- and reads as follows.

-The rightmost relative almost-toric base yields the symplectic ellipsoid $E(2,3)\cong X(\SP,\SS)$, with the unique symplectic 2-sphere in $D(\SS)$ in the homology class of an exceptional divisor $E\sse Bl_3(\C\P^2)$.
-Consider the Symington sequence $\SP_n$, constructed in Subsection \ref{ssec:ArithmeticSymington}, associated to $\C\P^2(1,2,3)$, which yields a sequence of sharp ellipsoid embeddings
+The rightmost relative almost toric base yields the symplectic ellipsoid $E(2,3)\cong X(\SP,\SS)$, with the unique symplectic 2-sphere in $D(\SS)$ in the homology class of an exceptional divisor $E\sse Bl_3(\C\P^2)$.
+Consider the Symington sequence $\SP_n$, constructed in Subsection \ref{ssec:ArithmeticSymington}, associated to $\C\P^2(1,2,3)$, which yields a sequence of full ellipsoid embeddings